 Prolexic also said that the average attack bandwidth in the last quarter was 148 percent higher than the third quarter, and 136 percent more than a year ago.

 Attacks are likely to be shorter, said Prolexic CTO Paul Sop in a statement, but with much more impact in terms of packet-per-second volume.
 "In the past," he said, "attackers had a rifle," while now "they have a gun with a laser."
-Prolexic also reported an increase in application-layer attacks against e-commerce companies.
+Prolexic also reported an increase in -layer attacks against e-commerce companies.

-Chelmsford, Massachusetts-based network provider Arbor Networks' annual Worldwide Infrastructure Report, released Tuesday, found that ideologically motivated "hacktivism" is the most frequent motivator for DDoS incidents.
+Chelmsford, Massachusetts-based provider Arbor Networks' annual Worldwide Infrastructure Report, released Tuesday, found that ideologically motivated "hacktivism" is the most frequent motivator for DDoS incidents.
 This replaces financial reasons, which had included competitive motives or extortion.
 Sometimes, the company said, DDoS attacks are used for distraction after financial theft has been conducted through the use of a Trojan.

 The company also noted that there are a number of attack tools which have been developed in the last few years, making an attack something that people of various technical skills can readily launch.
 The tools include single user flooding tools, small host booters, shell booters, Remote Access Trojans with flooding capabilities, simple and complex DDoS bots, and even some commercial DDoS services.